qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 "library" Key and Manifest Files
 ================================

-The ``[[generator_config_ref#library]]`` key of a configuration holds information about source locations that will be considered in a job (much like the CLASSPATH in Java).
+The ``:ref:`pages/tool/generator_config_ref#library``` key of a configuration holds information about source locations that will be considered in a job (much like the CLASSPATH in Java).
 Each element specifies one such library.
 The term "library" is meant here in the broadest sense; everything that has a qooxdoo class structure with source code can be considered a library in this context.
 This includes applications like the Showcase or the Feedreader, add-ins like the Testrunner or the Apiviewer, contribs from the qooxdoo-contrib repository like the Inspector, or of course the qooxdoo framework library itself.
 The main purpose of any such library entry is to provide the path to its "Manifest" file.

 .. _pages/tool/generator_config_articles#manifest_files: